ichilton/fog/lib/fog/bigv/README.md

 ### Stop

-This will power off the machine and will set the autoreboot_on flag to false so the VM will not be automatically be re-started and will stay in a powered off state.
+This will power off the machine and will set the autoreboot_on flag to false so the VM will not be automatically be restarted and will stay in a powered off state.

 ```ruby
 >> server.stop